morey-tech/managed-argocd-lab-template/README.md

     ```
 4. Update `<environment-name>` in `metadata.name` to match your environment name (i.e., cluster name).
 5. Update `<github-username>` in `spec.source.repoURL` to match your Github username.
-6. Update `<feature-branch>` in `spec.source.targetRevision` to match your feature branch, ensure this is surrounded with single qoutes to prevent it from being converted to a timestamp.
-7. Click "SAVE".
+6. Click "SAVE".
-8. Then, in the top left, click "CREATE".
+7. Then, in the top left, click "CREATE".
-9. Click on the Application card titled `argocd/<environment-name>`.
+8. Click on the Application card titled `argocd/<environment-name>`.

     At this point, the Application will be out-of-sync.
 The diff will show the addition of the `argocd.argoproj.io/tracking-id` label to the existing `guestbook` Application.
 This indicates that it's now managed by the "App of Apps".